Skip to content

 Unverified handoffsErrors propagate silently across hierarchy boundariesMandatory verification node at each boundaryMAST FM-3.2

 The universal anti-pattern across all topologies is passing unstructured free text between agents.
 Structured output schemas using Pydantic validation at every agent boundary reduce variance and improve auditability.
-Microsoft's AutoGen documentation discusses message handling, team-visible state, and nested chat summaries for multi-agent coordination.
+Microsoft's AutoGen restructured significantly in v0.4+, and the GroupChat / GroupChatManager interface for multi-agent coordination has evolved across versions.
+Teams should consult the current AutoGen documentation for the active API surface.

 Production Lessons from Enterprise Deployments

 Amazon's healthcare multi-agent system uses hierarchical orchestration with specialized domain expert sub-agents.
 A validation agent for medication directions achieved a 33% reduction in near-miss medication events, documented in Nature Medicine.
-The architectural decision: specialized agents deployed as domain expert tools within a broader orchestration layer, rather than a single general-purpose LLM.
+The architectural decision involved deploying specialized agents as domain expert tools within a broader orchestration layer, instead of relying on a single general-purpose LLM.
 Source: AWS Machine Learning Blog.

-Capital One's Chat Concierge uses a coordinating agent to orchestrate specialists across auto finance workflows, with hallucination and error mitigation handled at the coordination layer before outputs reach customers.
+Capital One's Chat Concierge, based on public Capital One AI communications, is described as using a coordinating agent to orchestrate specialists across auto finance workflows, with hallucination and error mitigation handled at the coordination layer before outputs reach customers.
+Specific architecture details should be confirmed against Capital One's primary publications.
 Source: Capital One AI.

-The cross-cutting lesson: governance enforced architecturally (locked SQL, mandatory compliance gate nodes via hard edges, microVM isolation) outperforms governance as policy.
-Compliance is architecture, not configuration.
+The cross-cutting lesson across these deployments is that governance enforced architecturally (locked SQL, mandatory compliance gate nodes via hard edges, microVM isolation) consistently outperforms governance enforced through policy.
+Effective compliance lives in the architecture itself, with configuration acting only as a secondary control layer.

 Map Agent Boundaries Before Your Topology Locks In

-The practical next step is not choosing a pattern in isolation.
-It is mapping where agent boundaries actually fit the existing codebase, data flows, and handoff contracts.
-Hub-spoke requires clean domain boundaries.
-Hierarchical systems require explicit delegation chains and subgraph interfaces.
-Mesh patterns require disciplined feedback-loop boundaries and verification points.
+The practical next step is mapping where agent boundaries fit the existing codebase, data flows, and handoff contracts, rather than choosing a pattern in isolation.
+Hub-spoke requires clean domain boundaries, hierarchical systems require explicit delegation chains and subgraph interfaces, and mesh patterns require disciplined feedback-loop boundaries with verification points.
 Teams that map those boundaries before implementation reduce the risk of structural lock-in, state loss, and integration failures later.

 Agent boundaries need to be mapped before code locks them in.